 In recent weeks, we have discussed deferred action through DAPA and DACA.
 Under these programs, individuals in the United States without valid immigration status are allowed to live and work in the U.S. temporarily without facing the risk of deportation.

 For many who lack valid immigration status, these deferred programs are the best they can do.
 The work permit, valid Social Security number, and deferred deportation are certainly preferable to having no legal protection whatsoever.
 That said, deferred action is not a long-term solution, as it does not confer any legal immigration status and does not lead to legal permanent residency or U.S. citizenship.
 Even more alarming is the tentative nature of the programs.
-Deferred action could be (1) revoked at any time, (2) invalidated by the courts, or (3) discontinued by a new president.
+Deferred action could be (1) revoked at any time, (2) invalidated by the courts, or (3)

 Because of this uncertainty, anyone approved for deferred action should consider all legal possibilities to pursue a valid immigration status.
 This article looks at one possibility: obtaining a green card through an employer-sponsored petition.
 For those without valid immigration status, this option requires two immigration laws: Section 245i under the LIFE Act and employment-based green card sponsorship.